 Already a couple of years in business, it became evident to Davis that restaurants were their major clients and that the company needed a laser focus on the restaurant industry.
 Finally in 2016, Swipely became Upserve, a name more apt for the industry it was focussed upon.
 In the same year, Upserve also acquired Breadcrumb POS from Groupon which already had many restaurant-management features.
 With this acquisition, Upserve started to streamline and build upon its existing suite of offerings.

 Davis maintains that the startup’s philosophy is empowering restaurateurs by helping them provide better service, run smoother shifts, and make more money.
 Although every one out of every 10 Americans works at a restaurant, and an average household spends an average of $3,008 per year on dining out, Davis is conscious of the fact that most restaurants are small businesses.
 Upserve’s core package start from $99 per month, per location.

 But that hasn’t stopped Upserve from being the most-funded startup in Rhode Island with a total funding of $191.5 million.
-However, more than its own valuation, what’s noteworthy is how much business the platform is managing for restaurants.
-As of May 2017, Upsurge handled $11 billion in annual transaction volume, making it the largest provider of cloud-based point of sale and analytics for the restaurant industry.
+However, more than its own valuation, what’s noteworthy is how much business the platform is managing for restaurants; as of May 2017, Upsurge handled $11 billion in annual transaction volume.
+Upserve is thus the largest provider of cloud-based POS services for restaurants.